As a student here, you'll be able to join or visit a range of other academic libraries in the UK, as well as order books from other libraries.

 University College London libraries

-Through the SCONUL Access scheme, staff and postgraduate research students will continue to have access to UCL Library Services.
+Undergraduate and taught postgraduate students do not have access to UCL Library Services.

-The British Library is the national research library of the United Kingdom and contains some of the best collections in the world, including over 45,000 electronic journals and 800 electronic databases.
+The British Library is the UK's national research library and contains some of the best collections in the world, including over 45,000 electronic journals and 800 electronic databases.

 The British Library is open to all, but where possible you should first try to find the items you need in other academic or public libraries.